 Councilors who represent a specific ward usually hold Ward Town Meetings – you can look up the details here.

-Like Arapahoe County, the City of Aurora also has numerous citizen boards and commissions that offer a way to get involved in the city’s decision-making.
+Like Adams and Arapahoe Counties, the City of Aurora also has numerous citizen boards and commissions that offer a way to get involved in the city’s decision-making.
 Find out more here.